 In the past ADC has combined planned work with the State Highway operations team when similar work has been carried out by them adjacent to the Council work site.
-In these cases Waka Kotahi have prepared the RFT, and the delivery model and supplier selection process complied with the Waka Kotahi rules.
-While there are currently no combined works planned for 2021/24, future joint ventures will be handled in a similar way to obtain best value for money.
+In these cases, NZTA has prepared the RFT, and the delivery model and supplier selection process complied with the NZTA rules.

+There are no combined works planned for 2024-27 other than the Ashburton Second Urban Bridge, but future joint ventures will be handled in a similar way to obtain best value for money.
 The funding share of the Council work is met through the approved Council annual plan budget.